 The walk described here is from the lower car park.
 Beginning from the southern end of the Gulf Road Picnic Area, the trail follows the eastern bank of the Liffey River through ancient myrtle forests.
 After 1km the river is crossed via a bridge and the trail continues on the western bank.
 For the next 1.5km the trail darts between lush tree ferns and the river before crossing another bridge.

-From here the trail begins to gently ascends through rainforest littered with ferns.
+From here the trail begins to gently ascend through rainforest littered with ferns.
 Note that sections of the track may be muddy during wetter months.
-After about 1km, the Liffey Falls are reached via a short side track.
+After about 1km, the Liffey Falls are reached via a short sidetrack.
 Broken into two main tiers, the Falls are a magnificent sight with water sourced from the Great Western Tiers surging over the sandstone edge.
 Continuing further on the main track, the Spout cascade is seen next from a well-constructed viewing platform.

 For those wishing to continue further, the top picnic area can be reached via a winding 1km track and makes a suitable break spot.
 Toilet and barbecue facilities can be found here.
 Return to the trailhead via the same route.